All India & South Asia Rugby Tournament: 2018 qualifying teams

-In 2018, the 85th All India & South Asia Rugby Tournament was held at Bombay Gymkhana grounds between 22–29 September with 10 teams competing in the men's category.
+In 2018, the 85th All India & South Asia Rugby Tournament was held at Bombay Gymkhana grounds between 22 and 29 September with 10 teams competing in the men's category.

 In the women's category there were 8 teams.

 2017 qualifying teams

-In 2017 the All India & South Asia Rugby Tournament was held at CCFC between 7 - 14 October with 10 teams competing in the men's category.
+In 2017 the All India & South Asia Rugby Tournament was held at CCFC between 7 and 14 October with 10 teams competing in the men's category.

 In the women's category there were 8 teams.

 2016 qualifying teams

-In 2016 the All India & South Asia Rugby Tournament was held at CCFC between 17 - 24 September with 12 teams competing in the men's category.
+In 2016 the All India & South Asia Rugby Tournament was held at CCFC between 17 and 24 September with 12 teams competing in the men's category.

 For the first time women competed in a rugby XVs tournament, with six teams participating.

 2015 qualifying teams

 Results

 These are the list of champions of the All India & South Asia Rugby Tournament since 2000.

-Bombay Gymkhana have won the competition fifteen times, Army Red and La Martinière Old Boys eight times, Armenian Sports Club six times, the Delhi Hurricanes three times and Chennai Cheetahs have been successful twice.
+Bombay Gymkhana have won the competition sixteen times, Army Red and La Martinière Old Boys eight times, Armenian Sports Club six times, the Delhi Hurricanes three times and Chennai Cheetahs have been successful twice.

 These are the list of champions of the Women's All India & South Asia Rugby Tournament since its inaugural version in 2016.